makerdao/mips/MIP75/MIP75.md

 Upon approval, the subproposal that originally onboarded the Task Force ("Target SP" in the subproposal template) will be marked as obsolete.

-### MIP75c5: Request for Additional Funds
+### MIP75c6: Request for Additional Funds

 This process component is utilized by Task Forces to request additional funds.
-Any Task Force member may begin a request for additional funds for their own group.
+Any Task Force member may begin a request for additional funds for their own group which goes through the regular monthly cycle of governance.

 #### Subproposal Template

-MIP75c2 subproposals must use the MIP75c5-Subproposal-Template template.
+MIP75c6 subproposals must use the [MIP75c6-Subproposal-Template](https://github.com/makerdao/mips/blob/master/MIP75/MIP75c6-Subproposal-Template.md) template.

 #### Subproposal Parameters

-- **Feedback Period**: 4 weeks.
+- **Feedback Period**: 3 weeks.
 - **Frozen Period**: 1 week.

 In the case of an *expedited request process*, these parameters should be used instead: